riascho/TypeScriptCheatSheet/README.md

 ## Enums

 Type only available in TypeScript.
 By default assigns numbers (from 0) to given labels.
 These properties can be accessed and assigned via dot notation.
+Enums are usually declared in uppercase.

 ```
 enum ROLES { ADMIN, READ_ONLY, VIEWER }